 Our aggregate weighted-average net Default to Claim Rate assumption for our primary loans used in estimating our reserve for losses, which is net of estimated Claim Denials and Rescissions, was approximately 31%, 42% and 46%, at December 31, 2017, 2016 and 2015, respectively.
 The change in our Default to Claim Rate in 2017 resulted primarily from the lower Default to Claim Rate of 3% on new primary defaults in FEMA Designated Areas associated with Hurricanes Harvey and Irma subsequent to those two natural disasters.
 We develop our Default to Claim Rate estimates on defaulted loans based on models that use a variety of loan characteristics to determine the likelihood that a default will reach claim status.
-Our Default to Claim Rate estimates on defaulted loans are mainly developed based on the Stage of Default and Time in Default.
+Our Default to Claim Rate estimates on defaulted loans are mainly developed based on the Stage of Default and Time in Default of the underlying defaulted loans, as measured by the progress toward foreclosure sale and the number of months in default.
 As of December 31, 2017, our gross Default to Claim Rate assumptions for our primary portfolio, other than for new primary defaults in FEMA Designated Areas associated with Hurricanes Harvey and Irma received subsequent to those two natural disasters, ranged from 10% for new defaults, up to 62% for other defaults not in foreclosure stage, and 81% for Foreclosure Stage Defaults.
-As of December 31, 2016, these gross Default to Claim Rate assumptions were 12% for new defaults, up to 62% for other defaults not in foreclosure stage.
+As of December 31, 2016, these gross Default to Claim Rate assumptions were 12% for new defaults, up to 62% for other defaults not in foreclosure stage, and 81% for Foreclosure Stage Defaults.